lud77/Factorize/README.md

 - [ ] Add lateral scrolling to toolbar to be able to reach out-of-screen items
 - [x] Main-thread service framework to avoid squashing everything into electron.js

---- Context menu

-- [x] Disconnect panel -> removes all connections
-- [x] Duplicate panel -> creates an clone of the panel
-- [x] Find origin -> moves view to --middle of the graph-- NO: it moves you back to [0, 0]
-- [x] "Delete panel" becomes "Delete panels" when used on selected panel
-- [x] Group/Ungroup panels: grouped panels move together

 --- Engine